radgrad/docusaurus2/docs/overview/goals.md

 ## Improve student retention

 RadGrad should improve retention.
 Less students should drop out of the degree program once they are enrolled in it.

-That said, we also hope that RadGrad will help certain students who are not suited to the ICS degree program to drop out early, before having invested considerable time and energy into it.

-To assess this goal, we will use Banner data to see if retention rates have improved after several years of RadGrad deployment.
+To assess this goal, we will use institutional data to see if retention rates have improved after several years of RadGrad deployment.

 ## Improve undergraduate participation in research